tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 **File:** [query.sql](Activities/03-Stu_Creating_Tables/Solved/query.sql)

 Create a new database named `city_info` in pgAdmin.
-Then use the query tool to copy and paste, or live code, the solution from `query.sql`.
+Then use the query tool to copy and paste, or live code, the solution from [query.sql](Activities/03-Stu_Creating_Tables/Solved/query.sql).

 * To create a new table, specify the data type for each column.